Revision Date: 250331

 Model 510 also employed the ribbon cable interface, and all other features of model 500, except the output attenuator pot for microphone input compatibility on the newer transceivers.
 Unveiled with revision 510 is an enhanced peak limiter design, with the asymmetric “greater than 100%” positive peak limiter being adjustable from 100% to approximately 135%.
 There is also an adjustable second-stage negative peak limiter, to be employed when absolutely no zero-crossings are permitted in the negative direction.
 The high-impedance utility output was replaced by a second discrete balanced differential output driver, allowing multiple transmitters to be connected and adjusted, thus enabling much more convenient QSY to different bands or transmitting equipment.

-Model 520 provides a feature set identical to model 510, but offers a much improved method of interconnecting the front panel controls.
+Model 520 provides a feature set identical to model 510, but offers a much-improved method of interconnecting the front panel controls.
 Instead of several flat ribbon cables, a row of pins on the main processor board connects to a female header at the bottom of the front panel interface PC board, directly completing all the required connections; no cabling needed.

-• 510 $400.00
+• 510 $400.00 (sold out)

-• 520 $400.00
+• 520 $400.00 (sold out)

-• 530 $425.00
+• 530 $425.00 (sold out)

-• 540 $475.00
+• 540 (full version) $425.00

-• 540L $375.00
+• 540L (lite version) $325.00

 You may select a power option to include with your order as follows:

-• Wall transformer 12 volts AC (not a switching power supply)... $20.00
+• Wall transformer 12 volts AC (not a switching power supply... $20.00

-• Internal E-I core transformer for midsize desktop….$25.00
+• Internal E-I core transformer for midsize desktop or 1U rack enclosure….$20.00

-• Internal toroid transformer for 1U rack enclosure…$35.00
+• Internal toroid transformer for 1U rack enclosure…$45.00 (no longer available)

 Sample configurations and ordering information may be found on the CONTACT page.